mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 The Orca Homeworld

 **STRIPED SEA DRAGON**
-Striped sea dragons are the largest species of sea dragon on Sufren, with the largest confirmed length of 34.9 metres and 220 tons.
+Striped sea dragons are the largest species of sea dragon on Sufren, with the largest confirmed length of 34.9 meters and 220 tons.
 Due to its size, an adult striped sea dragon has almost no natural predators, although Orca have been known to hunt them on occasion.
 The striped sea dragon is a filter feeder, preying on the multitude of plankton which live in the oceans.
 They travel in small schools of up to six related individuals.
 While not directly dangerous, they can use their tail to deliver a devastating blow.

 Animal Hits Speed Striped Sea Dragon